iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Experimental Results

 \subsection{Ablation Studies}

-We further conduct ablation studies to assess the effectiveness of the two key FERM modules, namely FFB and SEB.
-The performance of variants w/o FFB and/or SEB are shown in Table~\ref{tab:2}.
-As shown, the variant with neither FFB and SEB yields the lowest performance, indicating that relying solely on DeF is insufficient to capture complex deformation patterns, leading to higher registration errors.
-Furthermore, removing either FFB or SEB degrades performance relative to the intact FERM, demonstrating that the integration of them both enhances the network’s ability to accurately capture fine structural details and suppress irrelevant features, thereby significantly improving registration accuracy.
+We further conduct ablation studies to assess the effectiveness of all components in FARM.
+Table~\ref{tab:2} reports ablations by enabling/disabling SEB, SAB, and RP in different combinations.
+Because spatial attention relies on channel-wise aggregation and should be applied on well-calibrated channel representations, we do not evaluate the variant swapping the order of SEB and SAB.
+It is not surprising that the model performs worst when SEB, SAB, and RP are all removed (relying solely on a single convolutional layer ${Cl}_3$).
+Moreover, removing any individual module or pathway also degrades performance comparing to the intact FARM.
+These results suggest that SEB, SAB, and RP act synergistically, enhancing the capture of subtle anatomical structures while suppressing irrelevant features, thereby improving registration accuracy both individually and holistically.

 In addition, we investigate the performance of four TCI configurations on the IXI dataset.
-Specifically, $\text{TCI-1}$ performs only convergence evaluation, $\text{TCI-2}$ performs only stability evaluation, $\text{TCI-3}$ evaluates convergence before stability, and $\text{TCI-4}$ evaluates stability before convergence (the configuration adopted in TCIP).
-Table~\ref{tab:TCI} shows that $\text{TCI-4}$ performs best, showcasing the appropriateness of TCI design.
+Specifically, $\text{TCI-1}$ performs only convergence evaluation, $\text{TCI-2}$ performs only stability evaluation, $\text{TCI-3}$ evaluates convergence before stability, and $\text{TCI-4}$ evaluates stability before convergence (the configuration adopted in iPEAR).
+Table~\ref{tab:TCI} shows that $\text{TCI-4}$ performs best, showcasing the appropriateness of the proposed TCI design.

-Finally, Appendices~D$\sim$G assess the effectiveness of TCI across different decoding layers and the influence of varying values of thresholds $\delta_1$ and $\delta_2$, the choice of similarity metric, and the window size $t$, respectively.
+Finally, Appendices~\ref{appendixtic}$\sim$\ref{appendix4} assess the effectiveness of TCI across different decoding layers and the influence of varying values of thresholds $\delta_s$, $\delta_c$ and $k_{max}$, the choice of similarity metric, and the window size $t$, respectively.